There are many holy men and women who have been honored to become saints or are on the way to becoming saints in the Franciscan Family

 Thus far the account of St. Bonaventure.
 Although St. Francis strove in every way to conceal the marvelous marks which until then no man had seen, he was not able to keep them a complete secret from the brethren.
-After his death they were carefully examined, and they were attested by an ecclesiastical decree.
-To commemorate the importance of the five wounds, Pope Benedict XI instituted a special feast which is celebrated on September 17th, not only by all branches of the Franciscan Order, but also in the Roman missal and breviary.
+After his death, they were carefully examined, and they were attested by an ecclesiastical decree.
+To commemorate the importance of the five wounds, Pope Benedict XI instituted a special feast that is celebrated on September 17th, not only by all branches of the Franciscan Order but also in the Roman missal and breviary.

 ON LOOKING UP TO THE CROSS